balena-io/balena-cli/doc/cli.markdown

 #### --release-tag RELEASE-TAG

-Set release tags if the push to a cloud application is successful.
+Set release tags if the image build is successful (balenaCloud only).
 Multiple arguments may be provided, alternating tag keys and values (see examples).
 Hint: Empty values may be specified with "" (bash, cmd.exe) or '""' (PowerShell).